-Convertible Securities Risk: Convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality.
+Convertible Securities Risk: Convertible securities are subject to certain risks of both equity and debt securities.
+Convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality.
 Because convertible securities are higher in an issuer's capital structure than equity securities, convertible securities are generally not as risky as the equity securities of the same issuer.
 However, convertible securities may gain or lose value due to changes in, among other things, interest rates; other general economic conditions; industry fundamentals; market sentiment; and the issuer's operating results, financial statements and credit ratings.
 The value of convertible securities also tends to change whenever the market value of the underlying common or preferred stock fluctuates.

-Counterparty Risk: The Fund may engage in transactions in securities and financial instruments that involve counterparties.
-Counterparty risk is the risk that a counterparty (the other party to a transaction or an agreement or the party with whom the Fund executes transactions) to a transaction with the Fund may be unable or unwilling to make timely principal, interest or settlement payments, or otherwise honor its obligations.
-In an attempt to limit the counterparty risk associated with such transactions, the Fund conducts business only with financial institutions judged by the Adviser to present acceptable credit risk.
-For example, repurchase agreements are loans of money or arrangements under which the Fund purchases securities and the seller agrees to repurchase the securities within a specific time and at a specific price.
-The repurchase price is generally higher than the Fund's purchase price, with the difference being income to the Fund.
+Counterparty Risk: A Fund may engage in transactions in securities and financial instruments that involve counterparties.
+Counterparty risk is the risk that a counterparty (the other party to a transaction or an agreement or the party with whom a Fund executes transactions) to a transaction with a Fund may be unable or unwilling to make timely principal, interest or settlement payments, or otherwise honor its obligations.
+In an attempt to limit the counterparty risk associated with such transactions, a Fund conducts business only with financial institutions judged by the Adviser to present acceptable credit risk.
+For example, repurchase agreements are loans of money or arrangements under which a Fund purchases securities and the seller agrees to repurchase the securities within a specific time and at a specific price.
+The repurchase price is generally higher than a Fund's purchase price, with the difference being income to a Fund.
 The counterparty's obligations under the repurchase agreement are collateralized with U.S. Treasury and/or agency obligations with a market value of not less than 100% of the obligations, valued daily.
-Collateral is held by the Fund's custodian in a segregated, safekeeping account for the benefit of the Fund.
-Repurchase agreements afford the Fund an opportunity to earn income at low risk on temporarily available cash.
-If bankruptcy or insolvency proceedings commence with respect to the seller of the securities before repurchase of the securities under a repurchase agreement, the Fund may encounter delays and incur costs before being able to sell the securities.
+Collateral is held by a Fund's custodian in a segregated, safekeeping account for the benefit of a Fund.
+Repurchase agreements afford a Fund an opportunity to earn income at low risk on temporarily available cash.
+If bankruptcy or insolvency proceedings commence with respect to the seller of the securities before repurchase of the securities under a repurchase agreement, a Fund may encounter delays and incur costs before being able to sell the securities.
 Such a delay may involve loss of interest or a decline in price of the securities.
-If a court characterizes the transaction as a loan and the Fund has not perfected a security interest in the securities, the Fund may be required to return the securities to the seller's estate and be treated as an unsecured creditor of the seller.
-As an unsecured creditor, the Fund would be at risk of losing some or all of the principal and interest involved in the transaction.
+If a court characterizes the transaction as a loan and a Fund has not perfected a security interest in the securities, a Fund may be required to return the securities to the seller's estate and be treated as an unsecured creditor of the seller.
+As an unsecured creditor, a Fund would be at risk of losing some or all of the principal and interest involved in the transaction.